Datacamp course notes on relational db in SQL.

 INSERT INTO transactions (transaction_date, amount, fee)

-After migrating the data, we can delete the redundant table by the following operation
+After migrating the data, we can delete the redundant table by the following operation1

 DROP TABLE table_name;